A four-week, virtual/online workshop with Kolaj Institute in

 WHO IS THIS FOR?

-Collage Artist Workshops are intended for self-motivated artists, at any stage in their career, who want to develop their practice.
-This workshop is particularly oriented to those who wish to make a change in their current practice.
+Collage Artist Residencies are intended for self-motivated artists, at any stage in their career, who want to develop their practice by exploring the intersection of poetry and collage while working in community with others.
 Residencies are open to any artist over the age of 21 from anywhere in the world.

 COST